ResearchComputing/Documentation/docs/access/duo-2-factor-authentication.md

    * **Within one business day you should recieve a duo invitation.
 If you didn't receive an invitation or your invitation has expired, then please contact rc-help@colorado.edu for a new invitation.**
 2. Login with your CU identikey and follow the instructions to setup
-     - Research Computing recommends users utilize Duo Push as  Duo push, install the Duo Mobile app and link your account with your device.
-Duo
+     - Research Computing recommends users utilize Duo Mobile Push as your method of authenication: install the Duo Mobile app and link your account with your device.
 3. Login to RC Resources via ssh [as described below.](#logging-in-with-duo)

 #### Common Issues